Eastban120/TrufflePetShop/README.md

 # TrufflePetShop

-Just following the old regular Truffle Suite Tutorial
+Just doing the old regular Truffle Suite Tutorial

 You can find it here :
 https://www.trufflesuite.com/tutorial